The Misunderstanding: Plot summary

-Act 1: The reception hall of a small boarding house, noon
+Act 1: The reception hall of a small boarding house

 Martha and her Mother, together with a taciturn Old Man, run a guest-house in which they murder rich solitary travellers.
 Martha wants to get enough money to go and live by the sea.
 Mother is exhausted by killing.

 Jan returns to the house he left 20 years ago.
 He has heard his father was dead and has returned with money for his mother.
 He expected to be welcomed as the prodigal son, but his mother does not recognise him.
 His wife Maria says a normal person would simply introduce himself, but Jan intends to observe his family from the outside and find what they really need to make them happy.
 Maria reluctantly agrees to leave him there for one night.

 Jan registers under a false name.
 Martha is cold and refuses to answer personal questions.
 Mother fails to respond when Jan hints at his purpose in coming and asks if she had a son, but she begs Martha not to kill him.